digidotcom/xbee-micropython/lib/README.md

 **Digi XBee MicroPython PyCharm Plugin** uses this folder to list and import libraries when creating a new project.

-NOTE: The lib/urllib/parse.py is a stripped down copy of the Python 3 urllib/parse.py library.
-It consists of just the functions/defines/etc that are required to interface with Microsoft Azure.

 Contributing
 ------------